List of former Maryland state highways (2–199): MD 37 (1963–1998)

 Maryland Route 37 was the designation for a short stretch of McDonogh Road around its overpasses of Gwynns Falls, CSX's Hanover Subdivision, I-795, and the Baltimore Metro Subway near Garrison in western Baltimore County.
 The Maryland State Roads Commission relocated the road and built new bridges over Gwynns Falls and what was then the Western Maryland Railway between 1940 and 1942.
 The road was brought into the state highway system and designated MD 37 in 1963 and removed from the state highway system in 1998.

-MD 41
+MD 41 (1927–1956)

 Maryland Route 41 was the designation for the highway between US 219 in Oakland and MD 38 in Deer Park in southern Garrett County.
 The first segment of the highway was completed from Oakland to Mountain Lake Park by 1927.
 The final portion of MD 41 was completed in 1938.
 The state highway was replaced by MD 135 in 1956.